 Internship coordinators are:

-- Dr. Theresa Russo, Child and Family Studies
+- Dr. Karen Joest, Human Development and Family Studies

 Teaching Assistantship positions are teaching (research) assistants for a professor for a semester.
 This entails the development of teaching material and activities, research of new literature, and laboratory/classroom experience.
 A student receives from 1-6 credits while obtaining teaching (research) experience in Human Ecology.
 Required is a minimum major GPA of 3.0 or higher.
 Students must have taken the course prior to being a teaching assistant.